fossasia/eventyay-video/docs/developer/api/config.rst

 Schedule updates
 ================

-When venueless is notified about an updated schedule, you will get a notification like this::
+When eventyay-video is notified about an updated schedule, you will get a notification like this::

     <= ["world.schedule.updated", { … }]